 Next to the monastery is the magnificent, multi-tiered Gyantse Kumbum, the largest chorten (stupa) in Tibet. (‘Kumbum’ means ‘100,000 images’.)
 The chorten is 115ft (35m) high and has a golden dome at the top, underneath which are four pairs of seeing eyes – one pair on each side – like I had seen on the stupa in Boudhanath in Kathmandu (see post 59).
 There are endless chapels spread over the 6 floors.
 Some sources say there are 76, others 77 – I didn’t count them.
 As you climb upwards through the floors of chapels in the Kumbum, it is said that you are reaching higher stages in the Tantric path.
 Though many of the statues in these chapels were destroyed during the Cultural Revolution, the magnificent murals remain intact and are truly beautiful.
 New clay statues have replaced the older ones, but are said to lack the artistic merit of the originals.
 Many pack a punch though in their vividly painted colours and alternately demonic and angelic facial expressions.

 One explanation for the origin of some of these terrifying deities and demons links them back to the animist Bon faith that preceded Buddhism in Tibet.
 The wrathful deities were assimilated into Buddhism, quite appropriately it seems to me, as protectors and defenders.
 Another explanation is that they represent the flawed parts of our consciousness, our masks of periodic imperfection.
 They show up for example in the eighth century funerary text, the Tibetan Book of the Dead, in which one of the bardos (transitional states) is the bardo of the nature of the mind.
 This liminal space is populated with many wrathful deities as the ‘soul’ struggles to find liberation.
+[Note: the Kino Lorber documentary, narrated by Leonard Cohen, is superior to the one linked to here.
+However, it has been removed from YouTube for copyright reasons.]
 When I first saw images and statues of these irate and fiendish divinities I was surprised.
 Such aggression didn’t fit with my rather naive, romanticised, western notion of Buddhism.

 Wandering around the complex with Iñigo, we met Jesús (Spain), who pointed us in the direction of an interesting collection of traditional Tibetan houses, not far from the monastery and within the complex walls.
 Soon we were walking down a medieval-looking, unpaved street where there were cows and goats outside some of the houses.
 With two Spanish men that we met (not in our group) we were invited into a house behind an ornate door by a little boy.
 We followed him up some stone stairs and met his mother who was cooking in a tiny, dark, kitchen.
 (It reminded me a little of my kitchen in Bangladesh.)
 Unfortunately, the language barrier meant that any meaningful communication wasn’t possible.
 It was interesting to see the interior – though I don’t know how representative it is.
 What was clear though was that this family was living in relative poverty.
 Despite Tibet’s cultural wealth it still lags behind other areas in China in terms of development, particularly in relation to income, health and education.
 While the standard of living is rising in Tibet, as it is throughout China, so too are disparities widening.